if (!require("pacman")) install.packages("pacman")

 - Edit the vector

-by defining additional words to be deleted based on the analysis presented in the session.
-(Use|
+remove_custom_stopwordsby defining additional words to be deleted based on the analysis presented in the session.
+(Use|as a logicalORoperator in regular expressions.
+It allows you to specify alternatives, e.g. add|https.)

 - Edit the vector